All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 John Murray - Handbook for travellers in Central Italy - 1843

 Carlo Stefano Fontana was the architect in charge of the renovation of S. Clemente which mainly concerned the façade, the ceiling and the side entrance.
 The architect made large use of the papal coat of arms and heraldic symbols in the decoration of the new parts of the church (the image used as background for this page shows a detail of the ceiling).
-You may wish to see the church as it appeared in a 1588 Guide to Rome when it had a Romanesque bell tower.
+You may wish to see the church as it appeared in a 1588 Guide to Rome when it had a Romanesque bell tower to the right of the façade.

 (left) Medieval porch, which is very similar to those of S. Cosimato and S. Prassede; (right) portal leading to Collegio S. Clemente, the convent attached to the church